 Pointe a la Hache is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Pointe a la Hache ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.21% of people over 25 have a college degree.
+In terms of college education, Pointe a la Hache ranks among the least educated cities in the nation, as only 3.05% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Pointe a la Hache home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pointe a la Hache residents report their race to be Black or African-American.
+The greatest number of Pointe a la Hache residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Pointe a la Hache include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Pointe a la Hache is English.
 Other important languages spoken here include Italian and African languages.